Zero Kubernetes Secrets Architecture¶

 Authentication¶

-The operator authenticates to vault using the Kubernetes auth method.
-It presents its ServiceAccount JWT token to vault, which validates it against the cluster's TokenReview API.
+The operator authenticates to OpenBao using the Kubernetes auth method.
+It presents its ServiceAccount JWT token to OpenBao, which validates it against the cluster's TokenReview API.
 No Kubernetes Secret is involved -- the ServiceAccount token is projected into the pod by the kubelet automatically.

 Operator Pod